kymatio/kymatio/doc/source/developerguide.rst

 Information for developers
 **************************

-Kymatio implements the scattering transform for different architectures (currently ``torch`` and ``scikit-cuda``/``cupy``) through backends.
-This way, the generic algorithm can be written in an architecture-agnostic manner, since all low-level operations are relegated to the backend.
+Kymatio implements the scattering transform for different frontends (currently ``numpy``, ``torch``, ``tensorflow``), each of which have one or more corresponding backends.
+This way, the generic scattering algorithm can be written in an architecture-agnostic manner, since all low-level operations are relegated to the backend, and high-level operations specific to an API are relegated to the frontend.

 Backend: core of the algorithm
 ==============================